-Design and Technology

-Exam board: Eduqas ------------- ---------------

-Head of subject: Mr B Butcher

-Design and Technology is a course where we unleash our creativity through practical projects.
-Throughout the course you'll blend hands-on learning with knowledge-building.

-The units in year 10 will be delivered to the following schedule:

-Term 1 Term 2 Term 3 Term 4 Term 5 Term 6 Storage tray practical project Onshape (CAD) practical project Polymer lamp practical project Onshape (CAD) practical project Programmable music box practical project Design and make portfolio (NEA) Natural and manufactured timber (in-depth knowledge and understanding) Design and Technology and our world (Core knowledge and understanding) Materials (Core knowledge and understanding) Smart materials (Core knowledge and understanding) Mechanical components and devices (Core knowledge and understanding) Electronic systems and programmable components (Core knowledge and understanding)
+Design and Technology Exam board: Eduqas Qualification: GCSE Head of subject: Miss J Cox Design and Technology is a course where we unleash our creativity through practical projects.
+Throughout the course you'll blend hands-on learning with knowledge-building theory sessions.
+COURSE CONTENT AND ASSESSMENT The units in year 10 will be delivered to the following schedule: Term 1 Term 2 Term 3 Term 4 Term 5 Term 6 Storage tray practical project Onshape (CAD) practical project Polymer lamp practical project Onshape (CAD) practical project Programmable music box practical project Design and make portfolio (NEA) Natural and manufactured timber (in-depth knowledge and understanding) Design and Technology and our world (Core knowledge and understanding) Materials (Core knowledge and understanding) Smart materials (Core knowledge and understanding) Mechanical components and devices (Core knowledge and understanding) Electronic systems and programmable components (Core knowledge and understanding) Component 1: Design and Technology in the 21st Century - Written examination: 2 hours 50% of qualification A mix of short answer, structured and extended writing questions assessing candidates' knowledge and understanding of: • Technical principles, designing and making principles and their ability to analyse and evaluate design decisions and wider issues in design and technology.
+Component 2: Design and make task - Non-exam assessment: approximately 35 hours 50% of qualification A sustained design and make task, based on a contextual challenge set by WJEC, assessing candidates' ability to: • Identify, investigate and outline design possibilities, design and make prototypes and analyse and evaluate design decisions and wider issues in design and technology Why should I study Design and Technology?

-All learning will be formally assessed in Year 11 through 2 components:

-Component 1: Design and Technology in the 21st Century - Written examination: 2 hours 50% of qualification

-A mix of short answer, structured and extended writing questions assessing candidates' knowledge and understanding of:

-• Technical principles, designing and making principles and their ability to analyse and evaluate design decisions and wider issues in design and technology.

-Component 2: Design and make task - Non-exam assessment: approximately 35 hours 50% of qualification

-A sustained design and make task, based on a contextual challenge set by WJEC, assessing candidates' ability to:

-• Identify, investigate and outline design possibilities, design and make prototypes and analyse and evaluate design decisions and wider issues in design and technology

-Why should I study Design and Technology?

 Design and Technology is a fantastic choice for GCSE.
 You will have the opportunity to develop your creativity, problem solving abilities and practical skills such as 3D printing and modelling.
 Where will Design and Technology take me?
 There are many exciting career paths that stem from Design and Technology!
 The GCSE leads to careers in product design, architecture, engineering, graphic design, trades and more!

-How many practical lessons will we have in a fortnight?
+FREQUENTLY ASKED QUESTIONS How many practical lessons will we have in a fortnight?
 Across the year you will roughly complete 50% practical lessons and 50% theory lessons

 Drama

-Exam board: Pearson Head of subject: Miss K Bones Qualification: BTEC Level 2 Technical Award
+Exam board: Pearson Qualification: BTEC Tech Level 2 Award

-Drama teaches you presentation and teamwork skills and it helps in developing your confidence and empathy with others.
+Head of subject: Miss K Bones

+COURSE CONTENT AND ASSESSMENT

-Component Content Assessment 1 - Exploring the Performing Arts 30% During Component 1 you will: • Explore different performance styles and creative intentions • Investigate how practitioners create their work • Discover different performance roles, skills, and techniques Internal 2 - Developing Skills and Techniques in the Performing Arts 30% During Component 2 you will: •Take part in workshops, classes and rehearsals •Gain technical, interpretative and rehearsal skills •Reflect on your development and progress Internal 3 - Responding to a Brief 40% During Component 3 you will: •Work as part of a group to contribute to a performance as a performer in response to a set brief and stimulus.
+Component Content Assessment

+1 - Exploring the Performing Arts 30% During Component 1 you will: • Explore different performance styles and creative intentions • Investigate how practitioners create their work • Discover different performance roles, skills, and techniques Internal

+2 - Developing Skills and Techniques in the Performing Arts 30% During Component 2 you will: •Take part in workshops, classes and rehearsals •Gain technical, interpretative and rehearsal skills •Reflect on your development and progress Internal

+3 - Responding to a Brief 40% During Component 3 you will: ·Work as part of a group to contribute to a performance as a performer in response to a set brief and stimulus.
 External

 Why should I study BTEC Acting?

 This course is ideal for you if you want to develop and extend your knowledge of Acting and Theatre and gain a greater understanding of the Performing Arts industry.
 You will examine the roles and responsibilities of different practitioners as well as different roles: actor, designer and director; as well as the different approaches and styles.
 You will have many opportunities to watch the works of professional theatre companies, create your own work and perform to an audience.
 It is a truly vocational qualification and will be beneficial if you are wishing to pursue a career in the acting industry.
 Where will Drama take me?